Live-reload

 bevy = { version = "0.16", features = ["file_watcher"] }

-It is useful to structure your game in a way that would allow making changes to the scripting code without restarting the game.
+It is useful to structure your application in a way that would allow making changes to the scripting code without restarting the application.

 A useful pattern is to hava three functions "init", "update" and "teardown".